RIIL WEBCAST NO. 3

 information for independent living project, and prior to turning

-it over to them, I just want to recognize that this project is
+it over to them, I just want to recognize that this project

 possible through NIDRR, national institute for disability and

-rehabilitation research, and it's part of its initiative to facilitate
+rehabilitation research, and it's part of its initiative to

 and to promote use of research by nonresearchers.